 The Conservative Party’s 2015 Manifesto contained a commitment to “extend the Right to Buy to tenants in Housing Associations to enable more people to buy a home of their own.”
 Subsequently, the 2015 Queen’s Speech announced that a Housing Bill would be introduced to “dramatically extend the Right to Buy to the tenants of Housing Associations – putting home ownership within the reach of 1.3 million more families.”

 The National Housing Federation (NHF) put an offer to Government in September 2015 in which it proposed the implementation of an extended RTB on a voluntary basis.
 This offer was described as a compromise with a view to securing the independence of housing associations and the best deal on compensation (for discounts) and flexibilities (the ability to refuse the RTB in relation to certain properties).
 During his speech to the Conservative Party Conference on 7 October 2015, the then Prime Minister announced that agreement had been reached on the NHF’s offer and that the first housing association tenants would be able to buy their homes in 2016.
 During the Autumn Statement and Comprehensive Spending Review 2015, the Chancellor announced that the extended RTB would be piloted by five housing associations.
 These pilots are now complete and a report on the findings has been published.

 No implementation date for the extended RTB has been announced.
 Tenants interested in being kept up to date on progress in developing the extended RTB can sign up here (click on the link entitled ‘Housing association tenants’ at the top right-hand of the page and complete a pop-up contact box).

-The Housing Minister, Alok Sharma, was questioned about progress in implementing the voluntary RTB when giving evidence to the Communities and Local Government Select Committee on 1 November 2017, he said:
+The then Housing Minister, Alok Sharma, was questioned about progress in implementing the voluntary RTB when giving evidence to the Communities and Local Government Select Committee on 1 November 2017, he said: